Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Calvin Donald Cherry
+Deputy Sheriff Calvin Donald Cherry

-Bertie County Sheriff's Department, North Carolina
+Bertie County Sheriff's Office, North Carolina

-End of Watch: Thursday, August 2, 1979
+End of Watch Thursday, August 2, 1979

 Reflections for Deputy Sheriff Calvin Donald Cherry